Martha Coakley

-Martha Mary Coakley (born July 14, 1953) is an American lobbyist, lawyer, and former politician who served as Attorney General of Massachusetts from 2007 to 2015.
-Prior to serving as Attorney General, she was District Attorney of Middlesex County from 1999 to 2007.
+Martha Mary Coakley (born July 14, 1953) is an American politician, attorney and lobbyist from the state of Massachusetts.

+A Democrat, Coakley was District Attorney of Middlesex County from 1999 to 2007.
+She served as Attorney General of Massachusetts from 2007 to 2015.

-Coakley was elected as Attorney General of Massachusetts in 2006.
-She was the Democratic nominee in the 2010 special election to fill the United States Senate seat long held by fellow Democrat Ted Kennedy (and held in the interim by Paul G. Kirk), but was defeated 52% to 47% by Republican Scott Brown in what was considered a major upset, after a campaign in which her efforts and dedication came under heavy criticism.
-The loss represented a 22-point decrease in support from Kennedy's last re-election campaign.
-She was re-elected as Attorney General in 2010.
+Coakley was the Democratic nominee in the 2010 special election to fill the United States Senate seat that had been vacated due to the death of longtime U.S. Senator Ted Kennedy.
+Coakley's campaign was notable for its missteps; despite being heavily favored, she was defeated 52% to 47% by Republican Scott Brown in a major upset.

-Coakley ran for Governor of Massachusetts in 2014, winning the Democratic nomination but losing the general election in another upset to Republican Charlie Baker.
-Coakley was a lobbyist for the e-cigarette company Juul until June 2022.
+Coakley ran for Governor of Massachusetts in 2014, winning the Democratic nomination but losing the general election to Republican Charlie Baker.
+Following her tenure as attorney general, Coakley was a lobbyist for the e-cigarette company Juul.

-Early life and career
+Early life and education

-Coakley was born in Pittsfield, Massachusetts, to Edward J. and Phyllis E. Coakley.
+Martha Mary Coakley was born in Pittsfield, Massachusetts on July 14, 1953.
+The third of five children, she is the daughter of Edward J. and Phyllis E. Coakley.
 Her father was a World War II veteran, Korean War veteran, and small business owner.
 Her mother was a homemaker.
-When Coakley was one year old, she and her parents moved to North Adams.
-There, she attended St. Joseph's School and Drury High School, graduating in June 1971.
+Coakley grew up in North Adams, Massachusetts, where she attended St. Joseph's School and Drury High School.
+She graduated from Drury High School in 1971.

-Coakley graduated cum laude with a Bachelor of Arts from Williams College in 1975 and a Juris Doctor from Boston University School of Law in 1979.
-In the summer of 1978, while a law student, Coakley clerked for the law firm of Donovan and O'Connor of Adams, Massachusetts.
+Coakley graduated cum laude with a Bachelor of Arts from Williams College in 1975.
+She earned a Juris Doctor from Boston University School of Law in 1979.

+Early career

 After graduating from law school, Coakley began work as an associate at the law firm of Parker, Coulter, Daley & White and later practiced at Goodwin Procter—both in Boston, Massachusetts.

-Assistant District Attorney

-She joined the DA's office in 1986 as an Assistant District Attorney in the Lowell, Massachusetts, District Court office.
+In 1986, Coakley became an assistant district attorney in Middlesex County.
 A year later, she was invited by the U.S. Justice Department to join its Boston Organized Crime Strike Force as a Special Attorney.
 Coakley returned to the District Attorney's office in 1989 and was appointed the Chief of the Child Abuse Prosecution Unit two years later.

-In 1997, while serving under Middlesex County, Massachusetts, District Attorney Tom Reilly, she and Gerry Leone led the courtroom prosecution of then 19-year-old English au pair Louise Woodward, who was later convicted in the shaking death of eight-month-old Matthew Eappen of Newton, Massachusetts.
+In 1997, while serving under Middlesex County, Massachusetts, District Attorney Tom Reilly, Coakley and Gerry Leone led the courtroom prosecution of then 19-year-old English au pair Louise Woodward, who was later convicted in the shaking death of eight-month-old Matthew Eappen of Newton, Massachusetts.